monome/docs/norns/help.md

 Since all norns units come configured with the same username + password, we encourage you to personalize + protect your setup by changing the default hostname and password for the `we` user.

-#### via SYSTEM menu {#system-password}
+#### change SSH password via SYSTEM menu {#system-password}

 In the norns SYSTEM menu, there's a `PASSWORD` entry which will open up a text selector for you to enter a new password.
-This will be the password you use to connect to your norns via SSH and hotspot.
+This will be the password you use to connect to your norns via SSH -- this does not change your SMB password (see below) or your hotspot password.

-While you can simply reset this password again via this menu option, we encourage you to set it to something memorable so you don't worry about troubleshooting connectivity in a critical moment.
+While you can simply reset this SSH password again via this menu option, we encourage you to set it to something memorable so you don't worry about troubleshooting connectivity in a critical moment.

 #### change Samba password {#samba}

 The `smb://` remote login password does *not* automatically change when you perform the changes above.
-To set Samba's login credentials to match the newly set user password, log in to the norns via [ssh](../wifi-files/#ssh) and execute:
+To set Samba's login credentials to match the newly set user password, log in to the norns via [ssh](../advanced-access/#ssh) and execute:

 ```
 sudo smbpasswd -a we